ireapps/pycar/README.md

 ## Python mini bootcamp

 In this two-day workshop, we'll learn the basics of the Python programming language and how to begin analyzing data in a Jupyter Notebook.
 What's a Notebook?
-It's an interactive environment *in your web browser* that lets you blend words with code.
+It's an interactive environment *in your web browser* that lets you blend words and code.

 Confused?
 Of course.